jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - 40
     - 50+

-17. What is your reason for sharing a notebook with someone else? (up to 3)
+17. What is your reason for sharing a notebook with someone else? (pick up to 3)
     - ❗I am not working with other people.
     - Share knowledge.
     - Feedback about my writing.